matdjohnson-at-umass-dot-edu/cs646-final-project/README.md

 # cs646-final-project

-A repository containing the notebooks used to perform the computations associated with the final project for UMass CS646 by Matthew Johnson.
+A repository containing the notebooks used to perform the computations associated with the UMass CS646 final project by Matthew Johnson.

 The notebooks include preprocesing notebooks, a baseline evaluation notebook, and preliminarily notebooks for training and evaluating a binary classification model.